ayerfph/ayerfph/README.md

 **`Aspiring Data Engineer`**

 I am a Computer Science graduate who loves exploring new technologies.
 I enjoy playing video games, writing code, understanding complex concepts, and discovering new features in games, applications, websites, and devices.
 Currently, I'm advancing my knowledge in Python and SQL to pursue a career in Data Engineering.
-I take my time with learning, and I always trust the process..
+I take my time with learning, and I always trust the process.

    <p align="left">
       <a href="https://github.com/ayerfph?tab=followers">